 It is difficult to admit that you have a problem that you cannot fix all by yourself.
 Having IBD can make you feel like you have no control already, and struggling mentally on top of that can seem like an additional thing you have lost control of.
 Often, mental health issues can be hard to even acknowledge, as you can identify the exact reasons you’re feeling the way you do, but with a little help, encouragement or even cognitive behavioural therapy, you can begin to see the same situation differently.

 Many people find that exercising mindfulness or meditation helps.
-Mindfulness is mental state achieved by focusing one's awareness on the present moment, while calmly acknowledging and accepting one's feelings, thoughts, and bodily sensations and is used as a therapeutic technique.
+Mindfulness is a mental state achieved by focusing one's awareness on the present moment, while calmly acknowledging and accepting one's feelings, thoughts, and bodily sensations and is used as a therapeutic technique.
 There are many free mindfulness and meditation apps available in your app store, so if you think this may help, do a quick search a download a few!

 If none of the above work but you’re not quite ready to visit your GP yet, there are websites and apps which may be able to help.
 Below is a list of resources where you can access FREE online cognitive behavioural therapy (CBT), self-help etc.

-If you still do not feel yourself, do visit a GP who can refer you to the right therapy or prescribe something to help!
+If you still do not feel yourself, do visit a GP who can refer you to the right therapist or prescribe something to help!
 Sometimes, your mood cannot be fixed by any form of therapy because the issue is actually caused by a chemical imbalance in your brain (just like mine), and adding another medication to your daily handful may be the only solution.

 Living life to the full: “Free online courses covering low mood, stress and resiliency.
 Work out why you feel as you do, how to tackle problems, build confidence, get going again, feel happier, stay calm, tackle upsetting thinking and more.”
 Courses include Living with a long-term health condition: “Creating a new relationship between your illness and yourself that separates who you are from what you’ve got.”